CodeReviewDAO/dxd_codereview/Reviews/308 - CasperHolders | Mobile Apps PWA High security accounts/3 - High security account (Multi-sig implementation)/README.md

 In general, the code is well-structured and readable.
 Some issues that were observed:

 -  Reviewer found pointed out that some code from the `casperholdercore` repository should be included in this milestone submission.
-But the OP did not mention the dependency on `casperholdercore`, the OP should add unit tests for the relevant code in `casperholdercore`. https://github.com/casperholders/casperholderscore/blob/main/src/services/deploys/keyManagement/keyManagement.js
+But the OP did not mention the dependency on `casperholdercore`, the OP should also add unit tests for the relevant code in `casperholdercore`. https://github.com/casperholders/casperholderscore/blob/main/src/services/deploys/keyManagement/keyManagement.js
--  Reviewer can not add associated keys or modify the key's weight for some account, all got the out of gas error.
+-  Reviewer can not add associated keys or modify the key's weight for some accounts, all got the `out of gas` error.
 -  Unit tests/ automation tests fail

 # Final Conclusion

-Since the acceptance criteria and tests did not work as expected reviewer considered this a **FAIL** milestone submission.
+Since the functionalities are not working as expected in some cases and tests fail, reviewer considered this a **FAIL** milestone submission.

 # Recommendation